GoogleCloudPlatform/cloud-builders/go/README.md

   define its workspace.
 - [Whole workspace](examples/whole_workspace) is the same as the "Hello, World!" example, except that it uses the `./src` method to define its workspace.

+## Building this builder

+To build this builder, run the following command in this directory.

+    $ gcloud alpha container builds create --config=cloudbuild.yaml